ryraut/arousal_dynamics/README.md

 # Arousal dynamics codebase
+Code supporting all analyses in the preprint ["**Arousal as a universal embedding for spatiotemporal brain dynamics**"](https://doi.org/10.1101/2023.11.06.565918).
 Jupyter notebooks for reproducing all paper analyses and figures are available in the notebooks directory.

 ## Overview
 * The main pupil-widefield modeling pipeline is contained in **pupil_modeling_group.ipynb**